Purchase of Goods and Services

 A Contract Administrator will be designated to monitor and support contracts for delivery of goods and services which occur over an extended time period.
 The contract administration process delegates authority, which allows for direct communications between the representative of the University receiving the goods/services and the vendor, with the aim of facilitating and verifying desired performance standards.
 Active contract administration and written, annual evaluation of vendor performance are the cornerstones of effective outsourcing.
 Contract Administrators are restricted from making any commitment or conducting any negotiations which change the scope of the contract or may result in modified financial expenditure.
 Members of the Purchasing Department are available to consult with Contract Administrators on any matter, and must become involved to issue written change orders and renewals, and to formally address performance shortcomings, non-renewals and contract terminations.

-Failure to comply with this policy may result in revocation of delegated purchasing authority by the Director of Purchasing.
+Failure to comply with this policy may result in revocation of delegated purchasing authority by the Chief Purchasing Officer.

 All persons engaged in purchasing activity equal to and greater than $2,000 will have a letter providing specific levels of authority.
 In the absence of such written authorization, University faculty, staff, and students are not permitted to sign contracts or make obligations on behalf of the University to a private vendor.
 Such actions taken without proper authority will be considered taken at personal financial risk.